Huskyeder/stackato-doc/user/reference/client-ref.rst

     --path

-	    Path of the directory holding the application files to push.
+	    Path of the directory or file holding the application files to push.
 	    Defaults to the current working directory.

     --space